Archive for December, 2005

 I am also pleased to announce that from tomorrow on this site will feature articles written by author Ángel Nogueira.
 Here is a little about him:

-Ángel is an enterpreneur who works in his own consulting company, edan xestión.
+Ángel is an entrepreneur who works in his own consulting company, edan xestión.
 He has written many short stories and articles for magazines and the radio, and is a talented songwriter too.

-The human brain is specialized in finding patterns and shapes; that´s the reason why we recognize the faces of people we know, organize time in regular cycles, and also explains why it is so difficult to make a convincing seamless loop of ambient sound from a short recording.
-A side effect of this ability is that we often find them where there are not, like when we look at the clouds and see dragons, lambs or synthesizers (actually very few people see lambs ;) ).
+The human brain is specialized in finding patterns and shapes; that’s why we recognize the faces of people we know, organize time in regular cycles, and also why it is so difficult to make a convincing seamless loop of ambient sound from a short recording.
+A side effect of this ability is that we often find patterns where there are not, like when we look at the clouds and see dragons, lambs or synthesizers.

 Here are the links: